James Alabi: Career

 He was released by Stoke at the end of the 2014–15 season and joined Ipswich Town, after impressing Mick McCarthy by scoring 2 goals in 2 appearances for the under 21s side on trial, on a one-year deal on 24 August 2015.
 On 25 August 2015, Alabi made his Ipswich debut, scoring in a 4–1 win against Doncaster Rovers in a League Cup second round match.
 On 25 November 2015, Alabi joined National League side Grimsby Town, on loan until 3 January 2016.

 Following his release by Ipswich, Alabi signed for National League side Chester, on a deal until the end of the 2015–16 season.
 Alabi joined Tranmere Rovers from Chester on 10 July 2017.
 He was placed on the transfer list in May 2019, but removed by the club in July 2019.

 On 16 January 2020, Alabi signed for Eastleigh, on loan from Leyton Orient until the end of the 2019–20 Season.
 On 4 September 2020, Alabi signed for Bromley, following his departure from Leyton Orient.
 On 1 July 2022, Alabi left Bromley following the expiry of his contract.
 On 9 July 2022, Alabi joined newly promoted National League club Maidstone United.
 Following the club's relegation, Alabi was released after one season.
 On 12 January 2024, Bath City confirmed the signing of Alabi until the end of the season.

 On 13 December 2024, Alabi joined Eastbourne Borough.
 In January 2025, he joined Welling United.

 In August 2025, he joined Banbury United.
+In February 2026, he joined AFC Rushden & Diamonds on dual-registration.